What are the best new cruise ships? The coolest new cruise ships being built and coming out in 2023?

 More fun can be had at the ship’s water park, contemporary fine art museum and entertainment center, complete with a racing car simulator as well as a flight simulator.

-With so much to experience on the ship, you might never want to leave!
+The MSC Virtuosa cruises the British Isles, the Med, Dubai (and Qatar) and Northern Europe.
+But with so much to experience on the ship, you might never want to leave and go ashore!

 Shimmy up to the bar at the Starship Club, and your cocktails will be mixed and shaken by the world’s first humanoid robotic bartender, named Rob.